Fmstrat/linux-gaming/rocketleague/BAKKESMOD.md

 # Installing BakkesMod for Rocket League in Linux

-Latest documentation available at: https://nowsci.com/#/linux-gaming/?id=installing-bakkesmod-for-rocket-league-in-linux
+Latest version available at: [https://nowsci.com/linux-gaming#installing-bakkesmod-for-rocket-league-in-linux](https://nowsci.com/linux-gaming#installing-bakkesmod-for-rocket-league-in-linux)

+# The Below May Be Outdated.
+Use the link above.

 While I have not tried this on Steam Deck yet, the process should work similarly since ProtonUp-Qt and SteamTinkerLaunch function basically the same way on SD.
 Please feel free to submit a PR to update this document with SD (or CentOS) specific instructions.
 This may seem complicated at first, but as you go through the steps you will realize it's pretty basic.